Gabirodrigues-py/Gabirodrigues-py/README.md

 <div>
    <img align="right" alt="lariiscriis" width="230" height="230" src="https://i.pinimg.com/474x/81/5e/ef/815eefdb69dcbc97214ff20d33b1e319.jpg">

-- 🎮 Passionate about game development, I love creating immersive worlds and interactive experiences.
+-  📈Passionate about data, I love the possibility to look at the past and predict the future.

-- 💻 I work as a full-stack developer, with experience in both **front-end** and **back-end** !
+- 💻 I work as a Contract Management Intern, where I have the oportunity to creat analyses based on data from my area !

-- 🎓 Currently studying **Desenvolvimento de Software Multiplataforma** at FATEC.
+- 🎓 Currently studying **Computer Science** at FMU.

-- 🌱  I'm also interested in working in the **data field** and exploring opportunities in data analysis!
+- 🌱  I'm also interested in working in  **RPA Automation Projects** and exploring opportunities in that area!

 - ✨ **Pronouns:** She/Her
 </div>